I have always had a fascination with the transformation that the landscape, as we commonly know it, undergoes during winter.

 Memories of the beach

-I have created this work urged by a deep desire for memorialization of the fleeting beauty of the physical world and childhood.
+This work was motivated by a desire for memorialization of the fleeting beauty of the physical world and childhood.

 I wanted to suspend the present by capturing present moments in an archetypal space where the temporal distinction between past, present and future is blurred.